Article Summary

-Has the thought of driving to the bank, waiting in line, and wrestling with paperwork been holding you back from opening a consumer bank account?
+Has the thought of driving to the bank, waiting in line, and wrestling with the needed paperwork been holding you back from opening a consumer bank account?
 If so, you’re in luck.

-In today’s digital world, completing the entire process online is often possible, eliminating the need to visit a bank branch.
+In today’s digital world, completing the entire process online is often possible, eliminating your need to visit a bank branch.

 Whether you’re planning on opening an account for the first time or thinking about switching banks, understanding exactly how to open a bank account online can make the process simple and stress-free.
 Here’s what you need to know.